NilFoundation/dbms-python/docs/threading.rst

 Multithreading
 --------------

-There are a few things you should consider before using python-arango in a multithreaded (or multiprocess) architecture.
+There are a few things you should consider before using python-dbms in a multithreaded (or multiprocess) architecture.

 Stateful Objects